bagit-profiles/bagit-profiles-specification/README.md

 3. `Manifests-Required`: LIST

-	Each manifest file in LIST is required.
+	Each manifest type in LIST is required.
 The list contains the type of manifest, not the complete filename, e.g. `["sha1", "md5"]`.

 4. `Allow-Fetch.txt`: `true`|`false`